 Dell EMC Software-Defined Storage

 Learn which software-defined storage deployment option is best for you and your business needs.
 Dell EMC Software-Defined Storage offers storage solutions no matter your choice.
 Software-defined storage offers elasticity, scale, and simplicity — with no compromises In an age when more data — and more kinds of data — is being generated than ever before, Dell EMC Software-Defined Storage gives enterprises a path to effectively address this explosive growth.
 Of course, as marketing machines have engaged in force the last several years it has become increasingly difficult to understand what, exactly, is meant by Software-Defined Storage.
 So in order to better understand how Dell EMC Software-Defined Storage can help, let’s define the term in more detail.
 Geo-replication and global data protection optimizes storage efficiency while maintaining fast, reliable global access to data, providing full protection in the event of a total site failure.
-Applications maintain functionality and the system continues to deliver full read and write access from any global location.

 Elasticity, Scale, And Simplicity

 When we talk about elastic scale-out, we are referring to the ability to incrementally add capacity to a storage system simply by adding more commodity nodes.
 As demand increases, such an elastic storage system will grow to meet changing demands.
 Contrast this with traditional storage arrays which, when the limit of a single system is reached, require you to add more systems each of which is managed independently.
 This then introduces management complexity such as having to migrate data between systems or having to develop complex provisioning logic to determine on which system to place new workloads.
 The scale-out approach of elastically expanding one logical system is a simpler way to address rapid data growth.
 While elastic scale-out gives a mechanism to store more quantities of data, multi-protocol access addresses the issue of storing more kinds of data — and to efficiently access that data in-place from applications.
-A multi-protocol storage system is one that provides access to the same data through one or more protocol interfaces.

 It’s Not Just About Software